Kartaverse/Reactor-Standalone/README.md

 Reactor as it exists today would not be possible without the assistance of the following people:

 Pieter Van Houte, Andrew Hazelden, JustCropIt, Mathieu Reygaerts, Jacob Danell, Sander De Regt, Charlie, Dunn Lewis, Movalex, Raf Schoenmaekers, Kristof, Cédric, SirEdric, AndromedaGirl, Grant Petty, Steve Roberts, Daniel Koch, Peter Loveday, Rohit Gupta, and Peter Chamberlain

+## Development To-Do List

+The following features will be completed before the official release ships:

+- Improve Windows download queue task handling with synchronous downloads.
+Right now asynchronous downloads are used at a per-atom file transfer level which is blocking and reduces the interactivity of the UI.
+This results in the Reactor Standalone for Windows release feeling laggier than the macOS and Linux builds.
+- It's helpful to be running your OS in "Dark Mode" if you are looking at the Reactor Standalone app's "Preference" window in the current beta builds.
+I am working on adjusting the text color in this window to solve the contrast issues.